Why email marketing tools like autoresponders rarely work… and relationship-building emails do

 - Talk about a lesson you learned on your first job that affects how you treat clients today.

 At the conclusion of each email, instead of a “call to action,” these nurturing emails require a “call to conversation.”
 Examples of calls to conversation are: What’s your favorite restaurant?
 What hobbies are you into that people don’t know about?
 What charity do you feel is worthy of involvement?
 What local events do you look forward to each year?
-What lesson did you learn on your first job?
+What lesson did you learn from your first job?

 - You acknowledge the lead.